saucelabs/sauce-docs/docs/visual-testing/sauce-visual.md

 ## Introduction

-Sauce Visual helps you to compare uploaded images (called snapshots) against reference images (called baselines).
+Sauce Visual helps you compare uploaded images (snapshots) against reference images (baselines).
 It offers APIs to upload snapshots and compare those against baselines.
 The result of the comparison process includes the details of eventually detected differences.
 All snapshots in Sauce Visual need to be assigned to visual builds.

 ## Workflow

-To be able to benefit from Sauce Visual you typically add it to your existing automated tests using provided libraries.
-We currently provide bindings for:
+To benefit from Sauce Visual, you typically add it to your existing automated tests using provided libraries.
+We provide bindings for:
 - JavaScript/TypeScript
 - Java
 You can use those standalone or with your Selenium/Appium-based tests.
-Support for other frameworks like Cypress, StoryBooks and Playwright is on the Roadmap.
+Support for other frameworks like Cypress, StoryBooks, and Playwright is on the Roadmap.

-The best way to integrate Sauce Visual into your existing tests (or write new ones) is to follow the examples listed [in this repo](../README.md).
+The best way to integrate Sauce Visual into your existing tests (or write new ones) is to follow the examples listed [in the repository](../README.md).

-After you have executed your tests you will find your Visual test results on the Builds History Page:
+After you have executed your tests, you will find your Visual test results on the Builds History Page:

 ![Diff History Page}](./resources/BuildHistoryPage.png)

-By selecting one of the builds you get to the Diff Review Page where you can Approve/Reject detected diffs.
+Selecting one of the builds allows you to get the Diff Review Page, where you can Approve/Reject detected diffs.

 ![Diff Review Page}](./resources/DiffReviewPage.png)